LithiumHou/SigXTalk/README.md

 ## Installation
 SigXTalk is based on R+Python.
 The preprocessing (filtering, normalization, scaling and dim-reduction) of datasets, CCC analysis, result visualization are processed with R, while the hypergraph construction and representative learning are processed with Python.
 Therefore, both the R and Python environments need to be correctly setup before using SigXTalk.
 In short, the de-novo installation of SigXTalk contains the following steps:
+- Install the dependencies of SigXTalk R package
 - Install the SigXTalk R package
 - Create the Python environment for SigXTalk
 - Install the SigXTalk Python module
 Usually, the installation of the SigXTalk and other necessary dependencies could be finished in several minutes.

-### Installation of the SigXTalk R package
+### Installation of the dependencies of SigXTalk R package
 R >= 4.1.1 is required to correctly install SigXTalk and other dependencies.
-`BiocNeighbors` dependency is required for installing and running CellChat.
+Some dependencies are required for installing and running CellChat/SigXTalk but are not availiable on CRAN.
 We suggest that it be installed manually.
 ```
+package_list <- c("Biobase","BiocNeighbors","ComplexHeatmap","BiocGenerics")
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
-BiocManager::install("BiocNeighbors") #
+BiocManager::install(package_list)

 ```
+If you install SigXTalk on Windows, you will need to install Rtools.
+If you did not install Rtools while installing Rplease see this [guide]
 To install the SigXTalk R package, you may either install from remote or from local.

 OPTION 1: remote installation.
 Run the following command in R: